 The application process can take some time.
 If you don’t own the building, you may need to negotiate with the building owner.
 If you own the building and have tenants, you may need to negotiate with them.

-Currently, Environmental Upgrade Finance isn’t available for vacant land or residential properties.
+Currently, Environmental Upgrade Finance isn’t available for vacant land.

-To be eligible, the property must be rateable under the Victorian Local Government Act 1989 and used predominantly for commercial, agricultural and industrial purposes.
+To be eligible, the property must be rateable under the Victorian Local Government Act 1989.

 We advise you to always seek advice from your accountant and legal representative when entering financial agreements.